DarthChurros/MKS21X-FinalProject/README.md

 jan 14, 2018:
 tejas starts working to add more flexibility to the demo file.
 Support for multiple ciphers. gave ciphers toStrings to display while running the demo.
+Ciphers should have a method keyless() that attempts to decrypt the given ciphertext without a key, but don't make that an abstract method as we won't be able to implement it for all ciphers!